webmozart/fig-leaf/transform-logical-paths.md

 - MUST replace logical path separators in the logical path suffix with directory separators, and

-- MAY append an optional file name extension.
+- MAY append a file name extension.

 The result is a file system path that MAY exist.